 Human exposure to harmful substances

-Chemicals are present in air, soil, water, products and food.
+Chemical substances are present in air, soil, water, products and food.
 Humans are exposed to chemicals in many ways, including inhalation, ingestion and skin contact.
-These indicators present the average concentrations of selected environmental chemicals in Canadians.
+For some of these substances exposure, even in small amounts, can be hazardous to both humans and wildlife.
+Mercury and its compounds, lead, inorganic cadmium compounds and bisphenol A (BPA) are listed as toxic substances under the Canadian Environmental Protection Act, 1999.
+These indicators present the average concentrations of mercury, lead, cadmium and BPA in the Canadian population.

 Summary